cdklabs/cdk-appflow/API.md

 Details of the Snowflake Storage Integration.

-When provided, this construct will automatically create an IAM Role allowing access to the S3 Bucket which will be available as a [integrationROle property]{@link SnowflakeConnectorProfile#integrationRole}
+When provided, this construct will automatically create an IAM Role allowing access to the S3 Bucket which will be available as a [integrationROle property]{@link SnowflakeConnectorProfile#integrationRole }

 For details of the integration see {@link https://docs.snowflake.com/en/user-guide/data-load-s3-config-storage-integration}